iljester/dcc-lite/README.md

 13. Consent on navigation
 14. Banners text and labels customizable

-= Premium Version =
-The premium version is currently under development.
-For further information, contact the author.

-== Installation ==
+## Installation
 1. Download and extract plugin files to a wp-content/plugin directory.
-2. Activate the plugin through the WordPress admin interface.
+2. Activate the plugin through the ClassicPress admin interface.
 3. Customize Dadi Cookie Consent Lite in DCC Lite.

-If you have any questions or problems please make a post here: http://wordpress.org/tags/dadi-cookie-consent-lite
+If you have any questions or problems please make a post on Github: https://github.com/iljester/dcc-lite

-== Frequently Asked Questions ==
+## Frequently Asked Questions

-= There is documentation on Dadi Cookie Consent Lite? = Currently the documentation is not yet available, but will be soon!
+*There is documentation on Dadi Cookie Consent Lite?*
+Currently the documentation is not yet available, but the use is quite intuitive.

-= Is it necessary to configure the plugin once installed? = The plugin works even without special configurations.
+*Is it necessary to configure the plugin once installed?*
+The plugin works even without special configurations.
 However it is always better to configure it according to your needs.

-= Is it necessary to indicate a cookie or privacy policy? = Although the plugin is not blocked, if a policy is not indicated, it is required that the Cookie Policy (the page) is indicated in the appropriate section.
+*Is it necessary to indicate a cookie or privacy policy?*
+Although the plugin is not blocked, if a policy is not indicated, it is required that the Cookie Policy (the page) is indicated in the appropriate section.

-= Does Dadi Cookie Consent provide standalone features? = Dadi Cookie Consent Lite provide shortcode [dadicc-block-lite]content to block[/dadicc-block-lite]
+*Does Dadi Cookie Consent provide standalone features?*
+Dadi Cookie Consent Lite provide shortcode [dadicc-block-lite]content to block[/dadicc-block-lite]

-= Are the banners customizable? =
+*Are the banners customizable?*
 Is available i two colors: black and white.

-= Dadi Cookie Consent Lite works with cache systems? = With Dadi Cookie Consents is compatible with WP Supercache and W3TC.
+*Dadi Cookie Consent Lite works with cache systems?*
+With Dadi Cookie Consents is compatible with WP Supercache and W3TC WP plugins.

-= Does Dadi Cookie Consent block all cookies? =
+*Does Dadi Cookie Consent block all cookies?*
 Yes, it should block all cookies.
 But clearly, it's a script and may have some unknown bugs that cause unwanted cookies to pass before consent.
-If this happens, please report it in the forum.
+If this happens, please report it in the issue section.

-= Does Dadi Cookie Consent guarantee compliance? =
+*Does Dadi Cookie Consent guarantee compliance?*
 DDC cannot guarantee compliance with the European GDPR rules or any other privacy and cookie rules.
 We are not lawyers.
 We simply create a plugin that try to block cookies and those who generate them.
 So, if you want to be sure that your website complies with your country's privacy/cookie rules, consult a lawyer.

+*Previous versions in WP repository are compatible with ClassicPress?*
+Yes, they are, but it is strongly discouraged to use an outdated version of the plugin.

-== Credits Engine ==
+## Credits Engine

 - This plugin use some icons of FontAwesome (v.
 4.7), and generate by Fontello.
 Font Awesome is realesed under SIL license.

-== Screenshots ==
+## Screenshots

 1. Page Settings
 2. Mini Banner
 3. Extended Banner

-== Changelog ==
+### Changelog

 = 1.1.5 - 14/06/2024 =
 * Fixed bugs.
 After the click, the banner